plawhatre/Google-Traveler/README.md

 * Combined Score - borda count
 * Combined Score - principle component analysis

+\* NOTE: more cities can be added by following steps mentioned below

 ### How to use the repo
 First, clone the repo and run `make venv`.
 Following which